Don’t rely On Algorithms

 My account has been through several guises before I settled on #LincsConnect.
 Would you believe that I even created the hashtag #ShopLocal over 12 years ago?
 It quickly became evident that, although it was extremely popular, it was neither use nor ornament for the local Lincolnshire area.
 After a few months I stopped using it and tried several other hashtags before settling on the one we all know now.

 Don’t Rely on Algorithms – Connections In Lincolnshire

 Searching the hashtag #LincsConnect will instantly show you who has been posting locally.
 The easiest way to connect with people is to get into polite conversations so why not give it a go now?
 The more conversations you have with local people on #LincsConnect the more the algorithms are likely to pick up what you want to see and feed you more relevant information.

-The #LincsConnect hashtag is an ideal way to search and connect locally but there are also some other hashtags that you may be familiar with that will be more specific to you;
+The #LincsConnect hashtag is an ideal way to search and connect locally.
+There are also some other hashtags that you may be familiar with that will be more specific to you:

 No introductions needed!
 The hashtag is plain and simple so use it to advertise your gift ideas and services.
 If you’re shopping for Valentines ideas simply type #LincsConnectValentines into your social media platform search bar to see who and what is there.
 I’ve also had this hashtag trending on Twitter, Google, Duck Duck and other search engines.
 My hard work pays off for you!